Doing gender: Responses and critiques

-Judith Butler has written extensively on this topic, using the term "gender performativity".
-She explains the same idea of doing gender by explaining gender as a set of performative actions that people learn and attempt to recreate through actions and presentation.

 The concept of doing gender has been critiqued by scholars who assert that it does not take human agency and acts of resistance into account.
 In order to illustrate the possibility of change, several works have been published in which researchers claim to document an 'undoing' or 'redoing' of gender.
 Francine M. Deutsch, in "Undoing Gender" (2007), examines how the concept of doing gender has been employed in research.
 Deutsch uses examples of studies that use West and Zimmerman's work to illustrate how normative gender ideals are apparent in a variety of contexts.
 This, she argues, contributes to the invisibility of gender transgression and does not work towards West and Zimmerman's goal of eliminating gender inequity.
-In order to facilitate the undoing of gender, Deutsch suggests that "The study of the interactional level could expand beyond simply documenting the persistence of inequality to examine (1) when and how social interactions become less gendered, not just differently gendered; (2) the conditions under which gender is irrelevant in social interactions; (3) whether all gendered interactions reinforce inequality; (4) how the structural (institutional) and interactional levels might work together to produce change; and (5) interaction as the site of change" (p.
-114).
+In order to facilitate the undoing of gender, Deutsch suggests that "The study of the interactional level could expand beyond simply documenting the persistence of inequality to examine (1) when and how social interactions become less gendered, not just differently gendered; (2) the conditions under which gender is irrelevant in social interactions; (3) whether all gendered interactions reinforce inequality; (4) how the structural (institutional) and interactional levels might work together to produce change; and (5) interaction as the site of change."
 By focusing on these areas, Deutsch asserts, it is easier to find practical solutions to problems cause by gender inequity.